lana-shanghai/s42_smart_contract_workshop/README.md

 ## Setup account for interacting with the blockchain

-Add Braavos to extentions and create a new accout.
+Add [Braavos](https://chromewebstore.google.com/detail/braavos-starknet-wallet/jnlgamecbpmbajjfhmmmlhejkemejdma?hl=en&pli=1) wallet to extentions and create a new account.
 Export the private key, public key, and address.
 Save them securely in 1Password or discard after tests.
 Never use the same wallets for coding and for storing funds!